MichaelCurrin/mkdocs-quickstart/README.md

 Purposes:

-- a live demo
+- A live demo
-- a beginner-friendly tutorial on how to setup, run, deploy and customize this MkDocs project.
+- Content for a beginner-friendly tutorial on how to setup, run, deploy and customize a MkDocs project like this one.

 ## Template